 If you dream of being a plant lady but weren't blessed with a green thumb, we'd like to introduce you to your new BFF: the amigurumi snake plant.
 This friendly little fella doesn't care what color your thumbs are, as long as they can hold a crochet hook.

 Help kiddos channel their inner fox with this adorable headband.
 Working a few long stitches over your white rows is the key to bringing the sweet face to life.
 Top it off with some embroidered details, and this critter's ready to play.

-This easy (and quick!) crochet infinity scarf is the perfect for those times when you need to make something and you need it done now (come on, I know I'm not the only procrastinating crafter out there).
-What makes this project so quick?
+This quick-and-easy crochet infinity scarf is perfect for those times when you need to make something and you need it done now.
+(Yep, we've all been there.)
 Crochet is almost always fastest when you work the same stitch across a row and the same stitch for many rows.
-That's exactly what this cowl brings to the table: the first half of the scarf is worked in half double crochet and the rest is double crochet.
+That's exactly what this cowl brings to the table: the first half is worked in half double crochet and the rest is double crochet.
 Simple.
 Fast.
 Perfect.

 Crochet that looks like knitting?
 Yes, it's possible!
 Master the Tunisian knit and purl stitches as you work your third and final project: a ribbed beanie.
 No knitting needles required!
 Afterwards, see how to add a fun pom-pom to finish it off.

 Sure, the colors of fall look great in all that foliage!
 But we'd say the warm hues are even prettier in crochet projects.
 (We do admit to being a little biased, though.)
 This mug cozy project combines the best seasonal colors with an awesome ombré technique.
 You're gonna want to wrap your morning brew in it every day!